 - Though reporting is required through the Act, physicians self-report.
 It is possible that instances of assisted suicide are therefore underreported and the Act is being misused?

 - Is this only for the terminally ill?
 Even if it is only for the terminally ill, do we risk sending a message about whose lives are worth living?
-Nora Miller suggests in “Death with Dignity, or Criminal Act?” that “If we allow or even encourage the terminally ill to consider ending their lives rather than helping them to cope with their symptoms, we send a message to the disabled community that we consider their lives possibly unbearable, as well.”
+Nora Miller notes in “Death with dignity or criminal act?” that "Many concerned with the rights of disabled people view this law as a step down the infamous "slippery slope" toward euthanasia."
+Among the reasons cited by people with this concern, is that “If we allow or even encourage the terminally ill to consider ending their lives rather than helping them to cope with their symptoms, we send a message to the disabled community that we consider their lives possibly unbearable, as well.”
+Miller contends that "This line of thinking glosses over the extreme specificity of Oregon's law, requiring as it does that the patient have mere weeks or months to live, with no hope of continuing any kind of life, much less a 'normal' one.
+With a horizon of years instead of weeks," she writes, "the disabled clearly have different needs for treatment and acceptance than do the terminally ill."

 - Are we at risk of legalizing “senicide” – the killing of the elderly?